Crypto Pump and Dumps: How To Spot & Avoid Them

 • It’s much easier to make a new cryptocurrency than it is to make a new public stock offering

-• Pump and dump schemes are not necessarily illegal for cryptocurrencies
+• Pump-and-dump schemes are not necessarily illegal for cryptocurrencies

 Examples of Pump & Dump Crypto Schemes